realworldocaml/book/book/testing.md

 The test passes if the expression on the right-hand side of the equals-sign evaluates to true.
 These tests are not automatically run with the instantiation of the module, but are instead registered for running via the test runner, which can be invoked via Dune.
-Note that the test runner will execute tests declared in different files in parallel.
+While it doesn't affect this example, it's worth noting that the test runner will execute tests declared in different files in parallel.

 <link rel="import" href="code/testing/simple_inline_test/run.sh" />